ohmzi/Tautulli_Curated_Plex_Collection/README.md

 - **Option 2: Using Docker Compose (No Portainer)**
 - If you are managing Tautulli with Docker Compose, follow these steps:
-If you are managing Tautulli with Docker Compose, follow these steps:

 1. Stop the existing Tautulli container:
 ```bash